 Kevin Burke

 @Michael Schwarz @Nacho Conesa I agree with this comment.
-Though the instructor is clearly a very good animator in Blender, there was a lot that was skipped in a tutorial seemingly created for beginners.
+Though the instructor is clearly a very good animator in Blender, there was a lot that was skipped in a tutorial created for beginners.
 This tutorial didn't seem well-planned: the instructor seems like this he's making everything up as he goes.
 He is talking to himself a lot without explaining his thinking well.
 I also do not understand why the instructor's webcam was needed to be shown as it blocks the UI and is more distracting than helpful.
 Perhaps cutting to it for a few moments when necessary?
 Showing an overlay of the key commands being used would've been much more useful.
 The mouse & keyboard are very loud.
 We are never shown how one navigates the Dope Sheet & Graph Editor (zooming, isolating a channel, creating keys, etc.).
 Linking and Proxies are never explained.

 Some of the many hotkeys I had to search were: Shift+D to duplicate keyframes & Shift+H/Alt+H to toggle a channel's isolation in the Graph Editor.
 If this tutorial is many people's first lesson in Blender animation, I strongly suggest that it needs to be redone.